landiluigi746/projectify/README.md

 > Your go-to solution for managing projects efficiently.
 Organize projects smarter, achieve results faster.

-🚀 **projectify** is a smart and intuitive project management tool that helps you organize your work efficiently.
+🚀 **projectify** is a simple and intuitive project management tool that helps you organize your work efficiently.

 ✅ Create projects, add tasks, and attach relevant links—all in one streamlined space.